hellpig/collatz/BOINC_test/README.md

 Unlike the CPU-only code, there are time-limits and step-limits (due to watchdog timers).
 So, to check if an infinite cycle exists that disproves the conjecture, you have to check for limits being reached.

-Set CHUNKS\_KERNEL2 to prevent the 4.5-second time limit from being reached, while being large enough to allow significant GPU computation.
-Perhaps change the code to let users set CHUNKS\_KERNEL2 and secondsKernel2 in some config file.
+Set CHUNKS\_KERNEL2 large enough to prevent the 4.5-second time limit from being reached, while being small enough to allow significant GPU computation per chunk.
+Perhaps change the code to let users set CHUNKS\_KERNEL2 and secondsKernel2 via some config file or via the project's preferences webpage.
+While you're at it, TASK_UNITS, which controls the number of threads to make to accomplish kernel1 and kernel1_2, can be set by the user.

 The GPU code uses 2^TASK\_SIZE bytes of RAM.
 The CPU-only code uses essentially no RAM.